cannatag/ldap3/README.txt

 ----------------
 I wish to thank JetBrains for donating to this project the Open Source license of PyCharm 3 Professional.

-I wish to thank Assembla for providing the source repository space and the agile tools to develop this project.
+I wish to thank Assembla for providing the free source repository space and the agile tools to develop this project.

 =========
 CHANGELOG
 =========

-* 0.7.3 - 2014.02.04
+* 0.7.3 - 2014.01.05
     - Added SASL DIGEST-MD5 support
     - Moved to intrapackage (relative) imports